EmberNoGlow/SDF-Model-Editor-Demo/README.md

 It's all because of this [article](https://iquilezles.org/articles/smin/)!
 I was inspired by creating a character using SDF, which makes creating a stylized character much easier.
 No sculpting!
 Just 10-20 primitives – and the model is ready.

 ## How I did it?
 I decided to create an editor.
 But I only knew Python and Glsl.
 So I decided to build an MVP using AI.
 I used chat gpt, copilot and cursor, but it's not that simple.
-I was able to create the most difficult thing for me - the user interface and rendering on sdf.
+I was able to create the most difficult thing for me - the user interface and SDF rendering.

 But soon, I ran out of free space (a common occurrence).
 I realized the app was quite simple, but there was a lot of code!
 I spent several weeks studying and refactoring it.
 Then I learned about cursor.
 I submitted a request to him to create a more advanced editor.
 And he changed everything...